 Most extended health insurance plans do not cover Pilates exercise.
 In some clinic settings, Pilates services are performed by a Pilates instructor working under the guidance of a physiotherapist.
 Although the Pilates instructor (often called a physiotherapy assistant) provides the service, it is billed as “physiotherapy”, enabling coverage.
 Unless there is significant collaboration between therapist and assistant/Pilates instructor, it presents an ethical loophole.
 Seeking a physiotherapists who is also trained in Pilates may be your best option for legitimately covering Pilates under your health insurance plan and/or including Pilates as a tax deductible medical expense when filing your taxes.

-What can I expect during my first Corelation Pilates session?
+What can I expect during my initial consultation?

-Prior to your appointment, we’ll discuss your objectives.
-During your first session you will learn essential principles that will make your Pilates practice safe and effective.
+During your initial consultation we’ll discuss your current health and wellness objectives.
+You’ll learn essential principles that will make your Pilates practice safe and effective.
 Your posture will be assessed to provide a baseline or starting point of where your body is today.
 We’ll examine your body as you move, looking for muscular imbalances and compensatory patterns.
 This helps determine specific areas to target during future sessions.
 If you choose to continue, I’ll create a customized program tailored to your objectives.
 Each session will include exercises designed to meet your goals.

 Are packages interchangeable?